ritinproject/Duroair/src/content/products/duroclean.md

     * Fire suppression: Wet or dry is available depending upon requirements.
 Wet for non-retracting only.

-    For ISO classifications and other technical information, download our DuroClean fact sheet!

     <!--EndFragment-->
 new_key_features:
   - heading: "Negative & Positive Pressure Capability:"